bluppfisk/coindicator/README.md

 ## Installing

-You will need Git and Python 3.5 or higher.
+You will need Git and Python 3.5 or higher, as well as some system dependencies.

-Clone the repository and install python dependencies by running the following commands:
+For your convenience, I've included a small install script that will install (or upgrade) coindicator and its dependencies, as well as create a desktop icon.

 ```bash
  git clone https://github.com/bluppfisk/coindicator.git